The linkedness of cubical polytopes: beyond the cube: Introduction

 Let $G$ be a graph and $X$ a subset of $2k$ distinct vertices of $G$.
 The elements of $X$ are called {\it terminals}.
 Let $Y:=\{\{s_{1},t_{1}\}, \ldots,\{s_{k},t_{k}\}\}$ be an arbitrary labelling and (unordered) pairing of all the vertices in $X$.
-We say that $Y$ is {\it linked} in $G$ if we can find disjoint $s_{i}-t_{i}$ paths for $i\in [1,k]$, where $[1,k]$ denotes the interval $1,\ldots,k$.
+We say that $Y$ is {\it linked} in $G$ if we can find disjoint $s_{i}-t_{i}$ paths for all $i\in [1,k]$, where $[1,k]$ denotes the interval $1,\ldots,k$.
 The set $X$ is {\it linked} in $G$ if every such pairing of its vertices is linked in $G$.
 Throughout this paper, by a set of disjoint paths, we mean a set of vertex-disjoint paths.
 If $G$ has at least $2k$ vertices and every set of exactly $2k$ vertices is linked in $G$, we say that $G$ is {\it $k$-linked}.
 If the graph of a polytope is $k$-linked, we say that the polytope is also {\it $k$-linked}.

+Linkedness is a stronger property than connectivity: let $G$ be a graph with at least $2k$ vertices, and let $S:=\{s_{1},\ldots,s_{k}\}$ and $T:=\{t_{1},\ldots,t_{k}\}$ be two disjoint $k$-element sets of vertices in $G$.
+It follows from Menger's theorem that, if $G$ is $k$-connected then the sets $S$ and $T$ can be joined \textbf{setwise} by disjoint paths (namely, by $k$ disjoint $S-T$ paths).
+By contrast, if $G$ is $k$-linked then the sets can be joined \textbf{pointwise} by disjoint paths.

+A closely related problem to linkedness is the classical \textit{disjoint paths problem} \cite{RobSey-XIII}: given a graph $G$ and a set $Y:=\{\{s_{1},t_{1}\}, \ldots,\{s_{k},t_{k}\}\}$ of $k$ pairs of terminals in $G$, decide whether or not $Y$ is linked in $G$.
+A natural optimisation version of this problem is to find the largest subset of the pairs so that there exist disjoint paths connecting the selected pairs.

-Larman and Mani \cite[Thm.~2]{LarMan70} proved that every $d$-polytope is $\floor{(d+1)/3}$-linked, a result that was slightly improved to $\floor{(d+2)/3}$ in \cite[Thm.~2.2]{WerWot11}.
-Concerning cubical polytopes, in a previous paper~\cite{BuiPinUgo20a}, we answered a question of Wotzlaw \cite[Question~5.4.12]{Ron09} proving the following theorem: \begin{theorem} For every $d\ge 1$, a cubical $d$-polytope is $\floor{d/2}$-linked. \end{theorem}
+There is a linear function $f(k)$ such that every $f(k)$-connected graph is $k$-linked, which follows from works of Bollob\'as and Thomason \cite{BolTho96}; Kawarabayashi, Kostochka, and Yu \cite{KawKosYu06}; and Thomas and Wollan \cite{ThoWol05}.
+In the case of polytopes, Larman and Mani \cite[Thm.~2]{LarMan70} proved that every $d$-polytope is $\floor{(d+1)/3}$-linked, a result that was slightly improved to $\floor{(d+2)/3}$ in \cite[Thm.~2.2]{WerWot11}.
+Gallivan \cite{Gal85} proved that not every polytope is $\lfloor d/2\rfloor$-linked.
+In view of this negative result, researchers have focused efforts on finding families of $d$-polytopes that are $\floor{d/2}$-linked.
+In his PhD thesis \cite[Question~5.4.12]{Ron09}, Wotzlaw asked whether every cubical $d$-polytope is $\floor{d/2}$-linked.
+In \cite{BuiPinUgo20a} we answer his question in the affirmative by establishing the following theorem. \begin{theorem} For every $d\ge 1$, a cubical $d$-polytope is $\floor{d/2}$-linked. \end{theorem}